Will React Hooks Replace React Router? | Syncfusion Blogs

 I hope you found this useful.
 Thank you for reading.

-The Syncfusion React suite offers over 70 high-performance, lightweight, modular, and responsive UI components in a single package.
+The Syncfusion React suite offers high-performance, lightweight, modular, and responsive UI components in a single package.
 It’s the only suite you’ll ever need to construct a complete application.

 If you have questions, you can contact us through our support forumsupport portal, or feedback portal.
 We are always happy to assist you!